Share Action

 The majority of asset managers (67%) reported to have updated their stewardship policies – or how they engage with companies they invest in on their social and environmental impact.
 These tended to focus on escalation – where more serious actions are taken when companies fail to act.
 53% updated their escalation policies and disclosure on escalation.
 As we’ve argued before (RISE paper), establishing a time-bound escalation framework and reporting on its use is critical for ensuring that engagement drives change.

-Examples of asset managers that have updated their escalation framework include Eurizon, which has added a time-bound element to its escalation policy.
+Examples of asset managers that have updated their escalation framework Include Eurizon, which has added a time-bound element to its escalation policy.

 Fewer asset managers (30% of respondents) updated the expectations that they hold for companies in engagements.
 One example is Nordea Asset Management, which published the specific criteria it holds to assess the Paris alignment of companies in sectors that cause the greatest climate damage.
 LGIM showed evidence of their framework in action, adding an additional two companies in June 2023 to its divestment list under their expanded Climate Impact Pledge engagement programme.
 MN has now divested from 40 energy sector companies after two years of engagement as a result of these companies’ failure to publicly commit to net zero, and to disclose sufficiently clear and transparent transition strategies supporting their ambition.